These Arun district planning applications were submitted last week

 A/229/21/HH: The White Lodge, Rectory Lane.
 Erection of single storey side extension.
 (This application may affect the character and appearance of the Angmering Conservation Area and a Listed Building).

 A/230/21/L: The White Lodge, Rectory Lane.
-Erection of two storey side extension.
+Listed building consent for erection of two storey side extension.
 (This application may affect the character and appearance of the Angmering Conservation Area).

 Bognor Regis